patrick-brian-mooney/markov-sentence-generator/README.md

 v1.1, 29 November 2015
 ----------------------

-This program generates a sentence's worth of "real-looking" text using a Markov model and sample textual training input.
-Given some sample text from which to build a model, the program prints out a sentence based on a Markov chain.
-Use it by doing something like:
+This program generates a sentence's worth of "natural-sounding" text using a Markov model and sample textual training input.
+Given some sample text from which to build a model, the program prints out one or more sentences by randomly traversing a Markov chain that models the source text.
+Use it from the terminal by doing something like:

 `$ ./sentence_generator.py [options] -i FILENAME [-i FILENAME ] | -l FILENAME`